 Currently enrolled UNF students are not required to pay an application fee whereas, non-UNF students will be required to pay an application fee.

 Once the program coursework is satisfied the student may be eligible to receive a document acknowledging completion that is separate from a diploma conferral.
 Certificate conferral is not part of the commencement ceremony.
-Printing and conferring all completion documents from university certificate programs will be the sole responsibility of the Registrar and the Office of Enrollment Services Processing.
-All materials required to print and package the completion documents will also be housed within the Enrollment Services Processing Office.
+Printing and conferring all completion documents from university certificate programs will be the sole responsibility of the Registrar's Office.
+All materials required to print and package the completion documents will also be housed within the Registrar's Office.

 To view the University's current official policy, click here.